ISO metric screw thread

 The ISO metric screw thread is the most commonly used type of general-purpose screw thread worldwide.
 They were one of the first international standards agreed when the International Organization for Standardization (ISO) was set up in 1947.

 The "M" designation for metric screws indicates the nominal outer diameter of the screw thread, in millimetres.
 This is also referred to as the "major" diameter in the information below.
-It indicates the diameter of smooth-walled hole that a male thread (e.g. on a bolt) will pass through easily to create a well-located connection to an internally threaded component (e.g. a nut) on the other side.
-That is, an M6 screw has a nominal outer diameter of 6 millimetres and will therefore be a well-located, co-axial fit in a hole drilled to 6 mm diameter.
+It indicates the diameter of smooth-walled hole that an externally threaded component (e.g. on a bolt) will pass through easily to connect to an internally threaded component (e.g. a nut) on the other side.
+For example, an M6 screw has a nominal outer diameter of 6 millimetres and will therefore be a well-located, co-axial fit in a hole drilled to 6 mm diameter.

 Basic profile

 The design principles of ISO general-purpose metric screw threads ("M" series threads) are defined in international standard ISO 68-1.
 Each thread is characterized by its major diameter, D (Dmaj in the diagram), and its pitch, P. ISO metric threads consist of a symmetric V-shaped thread.
-In the plane of the thread axis, the flanks of the V have an angle of 60° to each other.
+In a cross-section along the thread axis, the sides of the V have an angle of 60° to each other.
 The thread depth is 0.54125 × pitch.
 The outermost 1/8 and the innermost 1/4 of the height H of the V-shape are cut off from the profile.

 The relationship between the height H and the pitch P is found using the following equation where θ is half the included angle of the thread, in this case 30°: